Skip to Content

 • TTF-1

-Researchers have investigated many potential mesothelioma biomarkers.
+Researchers have also investigated many potential mesothelioma biomarkers.
 Some of these may have the capacity to become diagnostic or monitoring biomarkers.
 Potentially useful mesothelioma biomarkers include fibulin-3, MPF/n-ERC mesothelin and SMRPs.

 Biomarkers With Potential for Mesothelioma Diagnosis